-While our businesses rely on diverse water resources Water is an indispensable scarce natural resource.
-We are to meet their operational needs, we are aware of the conscious of water consumption in our operations as well importance of minimising our impact on shared water as for domestic needs.
-We are taking steps to maximise sources.
-To achieve this, we continuously evaluate water recycling/reuse and reduce our dependence on and optimise our water withdrawal processes, fresh water resources.
-We are also committed to water aiming to implement efficient and sustainable water management outside our operational boundaries.
-Our management practices.
-Water Stewardship Policy further strengthens our water management process.
+Water is an indispensable scarce natural resource.
+We are conscious of water consumption in our operations as well as for domestic needs.
+We are taking steps to maximise water recycling/reuse and reduce our dependence on fresh water resources.
+We are also committed to water management outside our operational boundaries.
+Our Water Stewardship Policy further strengthens our water management process.